davepinch/pinchy.cc/collections/_quotes/in-the-middle-of-difficulty-lies-opportunity.md

 title: "In the middle of difficulty lies opportunity."
 attribution: "Albert Einstein"
 related:
-  - _cues/you-got-this.md
+  - YOU GOT THIS
-  - _cues/scan-for-opportunities.md
+  - SCAN FOR OPPORTUNITIES
-  - _wikipedia-people/Albert_Einstein.md
+  - Albert Einstein - Wikipedia
 tags:
   - Albert Einstein
   - Quote